No. 2 Michigan beats No. 18 Iowa 26-0 for Big Ten title, likely to claim top playoff seed

+And when the confetti came streaming down over the Wolverines, they made sure everyone knew they were no longer the nation’s second-best team.

-INDIANAPOLIS (AP) — Blake Corum scored twice, tying the school record for touchdown runs with 55, and No. 2 Michigan beat No. 18 Iowa 26-0 on Saturday night in the Big Ten championship game to likely take the top seed in the College Football Playoff.
+Corum scored twice and the defense pitched a rare shutout as No. 2 Michigan routed No. 18 Iowa 26-0 for its third straight Big Ten title game, a third straight playoff berth and likely the top seed in the College Football Playoff.

-With coach Jim Harbaugh back on the sideline for the first time in four weeks, the Wolverines (13-0, No. 2 CFP) routed Iowa (10-3, No. 16 CFP) to win three straight outright conference crowns for the first time in school history.
+“We set our goals earlier this year and this is another one we checked off,” Corum said after rushing for 52 yards on 16 carries and tying Anthony Thomas’ career record for TD runs with 55.

-And with No. 1 Georgia falling to No. 8 Alabama in the Southeastern Conference title game, Harbaugh and the Wolverines are poised — finally — to claim the top playoff seed and reach No. 1.
-Harbaugh became the first coach in conference history to win three straight outright titles and he celebrated by running evasively to avoid getting doused in a Gatorade bath.
+And with No. 1 Georgia falling to No. 8 Alabama in the Southeastern Conference title game, Michigan (13-0, No. 2 CFP) is finally poised to reach No. 1 after spending 13 of 14 weeks at No. 2.
+Michigan lost each of its previous two semifinal appearances and hasn’t won a national title since 1997.

+“It made me feel super great,” Harbaugh said of the feat.
+“I’ve got one question for the Michigan Nation, who’s got a better team than us?”

-Michigan also extended its school record of consecutive wins over Big Ten foes to 25.
-Corum tied Anthony Thomas' school career rushing TD mark.
-Corum, the league's running back of the year, finished with 16 carries for 52 yards.
-J.J.
-McCarthy, who was selected the conference's best quarterback this week, was 22 of 30 for 147 yards.
+The Wolverines extended their school record of consecutive wins over Big Ten foes to 25 as J.J.
+McCarthy went 22 of 30 for 147 yards.

 For the Hawkeyes, it was more of the same.

-Deacon Hill went 18 of 32 with 120 yards and the Hawkeyes rushed for 35 yards on 24 carries.
-The loss snapped a four-game winning streak and was the second in three years for Iowa in the title game against Michigan.
+Deacon Hill was 18 of 32 with 120 yards and the Hawkeyes rushed for 35 yards on 24 carries.
+The loss snapped a four-game winning streak and marked the second in three years Iowa lost the title game to Michigan by more than 25 points.

+“Tonight certainly wasn’t our night,” Iowa coach Kirk Ferentz said.
+“We knew we came in here needing to play pretty much a flawless game.
+Obviously, we didn’t do that, didn’t do a great job protecting the football, and a couple of other situations.
+It was a disappointing tonight.”

-Michigan jumped out to a 10-0 lead after making a 35-yard field goal on its first possession and Corum powered in from 3 yards out two plays after Semaj Morgan broke free for an 87-yard punt return to set a Big Ten title game record.
+Michigan took a 10-0 lead with a 35-yard field goal on its first possession and Corum's 3-yard run on its next, two plays after Semaj Morgan broke free for an 87-yard punt return to set a Big Ten title game record.

 Corum is the only FBS offensive or defensive player who has scored in every game this season.